UniMath/agda-unimath/src/foundation/propositional-truncations.lagda.md

-We can read the line `p ← witness-truncated-prop-P` as "given `witness-truncated-prop-P : type-trunc-Prop P`, assume an element `p : P`," and we can then use `p` freely on further lines in the `do`.
+We can read the line `p ← witness-truncated-prop-P` as "given `witness-truncated-prop-P : type-trunc-Prop P`, assume an element `p : P`," and we can then use `p` freely on further lines in the `do` block.
 The final line in the `do` block must be a value of `type-Prop motive`.

 This syntax is particularly useful when we must assume elements from multiple